 A fourth group played no games to act as a control.

-The study showed that exposure to violent video games acted as a significant predictor of reduced stress and depression following a frustrating task.
+The study showed that exposure to violent video games significantly predicted reduced stress and depression following a frustrating task.

 Of course, even though computer games can be beneficial, playing them in moderation is also necessary.
 Too much of a good thing can become a bad thing.
 In this case, playing video games excessively can negate whatever positive social effects moderate game-playing might ordinarily bring.

 Parents should watch for signs that their children are developing asocial behavior (not to be confused with antisocial behavior) and retreating too much into their gaming world.
 Negative behavior changes could be a sign of video game addiction.
 If you think your child might benefit from therapy, it's easier than ever to explore your options with providers like BetterHelp, which operates a recommendable website dedicated exclusively to teen counseling.

 It is also important to pick a suitable game as not all of them provide the same cognitive benefits or are similarly age-appropriate.
 For instance, younger children should not be exposed to violent games.